spham395/05-Python-Programming/ctypes.md

 ### Structures

+Creating C Structs in Python can be useful.
+For instance, let's assume a function within a DLL requires a pointer to a function.
+A real world example of this would be a DLL file that communicates with hardware.
 Below is an example of how to create a C struct using Python ctypes

 ```py
 import ctypes